Compression Socks for Nurses: Sockwell Review

 I never understood my sister’s obsession with socks until I needed a solution for being on my feet for 15 hours a day and my fear of spider veins.
 Some of my first solutions were not all that cute, comfortable, or of quality.
-So I had been on the hunt until Santa delivered a nursing dream in my stocking.
+So I had been on the hunt until Santa delivered a nurses dream in my stocking.

-While we shake up nursing and how nurses work, Sockwell has our backs metaphorically and our feet literally.
+While we're busy disrupting nursing as we know it over at Trusted, Sockwell has our backs, metaphorically, and our feet, literally.
 Sockwell gets what it means to be a Modern Nurse.
 I’ve been wearing Sockwell since I got my feet on, er, in them!
 My feet actually miss them when they’re in the laundry.

-- Not hot or itchy
+- They're not hot or itchy

 - I don’t have to constantly yank at them to keep them up

 - I’m able to pull them on easily with my eyes half open at 0600 or when my legs are still half wet from the gym shower

 - And they give me a little added flare to my daily uniform

 You can get them pretty much anywhere – on Amazon, Nordstrom, REI, HSN, the list goes on.
 If you don’t want to take our word for it, check out their feature in the New York Times!